devonkoch/devonkoch.github.io/customer-questions.md

 Hi George,

 A record is a schemaless, pre-indexed, pre-faceted object that contains searchable data, as JSON.
 Algolia developers push these records, either via drag and drop onto Algolia's Dashboard or programmatically through one of our client API libraries.
-Each entry in a record can ocontain an unlimited number of attributes, or JSON key/value pairs.
+Each entry in a record can contain an unlimited number of attributes, or JSON key/value pairs.

-After pushing a data set to Algolia, developers can specify one of these key/value pairs as the Index.
+After pushing a data set to Algolia, developers specify one of these key/value pairs as the Index.
 It's common to use an dataID: <int> format, such as 'objectID: 3842' -- an index can be any attribute or key/value pair you wish.

 For setting a Custom Ranking, just like determining the index, it depends on your data set.
 For example, if the record is a collection of restaurant data and the user wanted to search for a place nearby, Algolia has a geo-location custom ranking, tayloring the results such that close-by restaurants appear higher in the search results.